markur4/Dissertation/README.md

 application of `plotastic` to the *in vitro* model, demonstrating how the software facilitates rapid adjustments and refinements in data analysis and presentation.
-Such efficiency is crucial for handling semi-big data transparently, which \dashedsentence{despite being managable` is complex enough to complicate analysis and reproducibility.
+Such efficiency is crucial for handling semi-big data transparently, which -despite being managable- is complex enough to complicate analysis and reproducibility.

 Together, this thesis illustrates the synergy between experimental